Langley vigil demands justice for Ontario animal activist killed protesting in front of slaughterhouse - BC Local News

 In Ontario, people will be required by law to obtain consent from the plant/farm owner before standing on their property.

-If one enters sites on false pretences, legislation details that such consent is automatically revoked.
+If a person enters the site on false pretences, legislation details that consent is automatically revoked.

-If found on the plant or farm property, protestors could incur fines of up to $25,000.
+If found on the plant or farm property, people like protestors could incur fines of up to $25,000.

 RELATED: Animals rights activist killed while protesting pigs en route to Ontario slaughterhouse